 Respondent Response Cepro A central register would be beneficial for transparency, research and analysis of the scheme.
 ENGIE Yes.
 We agree with the use of the On-site Aggregation Form as outlined in the proposal.
-IMServ This depends on what would its' purpose be / who and how would it be used?
+IMServ No. What would its' purpose be / who and how would it be used?
 What is the expected cost, how would it be maintained, how would Elexon verify its' accuracy?
-We believe this is being discussed further in the next work group meeting.
-If there is a clear use/low cost/easy to maintain use case then we would be in favour.
 Northern Powergrid Yes.
 We support the Workgroup's position regarding the use of an Aggregation Metering System Form used to create a central repository.
 SNRG Yes.
 Longer term central provision of the data held contiguously would be beneficial to all, especially as churn of assets grows in this sector.
 However, we would expect PNO's to maintain accurate and timeous asset registers, making the data available as required to facilitate settlements issues, within the confines of data protection also.
 Stark Yes.
 To maintain records of the On-Site Aggregation Metering Systems Forms.
 UKPN Yes.
 We believe that a central database is vital, as parties will require a method of confirming where there is any doubt that on-site aggregation is being applied.
-Consideration should be given to this being a 'live' record that records which premises are settled via on- site aggregation as varied from time-to-time.
+Consideration should be given to this being a 'live' record that records which premises are settled via on-site aggregation as varied from time-to-time.
 This helps avoid premises accidentally 'disappearing' from both on-site aggregation and TPA arrangements.
-Only once a full solution is known will it be
+Only once a full solution is known will it be possible for all parties (including DNOs and PNOs) to determine whether they have access to all necessary data.